Roots and Radishes

 Easy Baked Turkey Meatballs Without Breadcrumbs

-If you're looking for an easy and healthy dinner idea, then you need these baked turkey meatballs!
-They're nourishing, tender, and flavorful-packed, and don't require any breadcrumbs.
-Instead, we use almond flour and egg as binders, making these meatballs a delicious gluten free option that all can enjoy.
+If you're looking for an easy and wholesome dinner idea, then you need these baked turkey meatballs!
+They're nourishing, tender, and don't require any breadcrumbs-a delish gluten free option so all can enjoy.
 Done in less than 30 minutes with just a few simple ingredients!

 Fork spearing one meatball from a plateful of turkey meatballs. this recipe

 Good news, friends!
-Delicious, juicy turkey meatballs can be made without breadcrumbs, and man, oh man, do we devour these meatballs.
+Juicy and weeknight-friendly turkey meatballs can be made without breadcrumbs, and they're just as good as their breadcrumb counterparts.

-Now, I have nothing against breadcrumbs, but I do have several gluten free friends and you know I love a good swap for wholesome ingredients.
-And swapping almond flour for breadcrumbs is precisely that: a quick scoop of a gluten free friendly flour that contains one ingredient (almonds), and helps create juicy, delicious, healthy baked turkey meatballs in less than 30 minutes.
+Now, I actually love breadcrumbs as a meatball ingredient, but we have several gluten free friends and want to have options that all can enjoy.
+And swapping almond flour for breadcrumbs is precisely that: a quick scoop of a gluten free flour that helps create tender baked turkey meatballs in less than 30 minutes.

-These homemade meatballs are so easy and versatile that you can make them every week with something new, and they're even great for meal prep.
-Use them in a saucy pasta recipe (such as my pumpkin sage pasta), soup, meatball sandwiches, dipped in homemade roasted red pepper pizza sauce, or as the main protein in bowl recipes.
+These homemade meatballs are so easy and versatile that you can make them every week with something new, and they're especially great for meal prep.
+Use them in a saucy pasta recipe (such as my pumpkin sage pasta), add to a pita sandwich slathered with Greek yogurt sauce with dill and herbs, serve with homemade roasted red pepper pizza sauce for dipping, or pile high into bowl recipes as the main protein.
 Let's make a batch!

 Jump to: